Search This Blog

 Why the Higher Education Inquirer Continues to Gain Popularity

 The Higher Education Inquirer (HEI) continues to grow, with no revenues, no advertising, and no SEO help.
 And for good reason.
 HEI fills a niche for student/consumers and workers and their allies.
-It provides valuable information about how the US higher education system works and what folks can do.
+It provides valuable information about how the US higher education system works and what folks can do to navigate that system.

 We cover layoffs and union organizing and strikes in higher education, and we expose predators with some degree of risk-risk that other outlets often won't take.
 We take a stand on holding big business accountable and we side with struggling student debtors and their families.
 We question and interrogate higher ducation technology and credentialsAnd we dispel myths, disinformation, and hype.